Get ready for honest feedback on your portfolio

-A friend of Prof Lieu’s who is an actress said that the actor Phillip Seymour Hoffman said in an interview once that you always want to do your best work; regardless of whether you are performing for an audience of 3 people in a tiny local cafe, or in Carnegie Hall for an audience of hundreds.
+A friend of Prof Lieu’s who is an actress said that the actor Phillip Seymour Hoffman said in an interview once that you always want to do your best work; regardless of whether you are performing for three people in a tiny local cafe, or in Carnegie Hall for an audience of hundreds.

 When you apologize for how bad you think a drawing is, or how when you go into depth about what you’re not good at, there’s a high risk that your statements will be perceived as whiny and immature.
 This also takes time away from hearing what the reviewer has to say.

-I went last as a junior and received great feedback on my portfolio and advice on what to make before senior year.”
+I went last as a junior and received great feedback on my portfolio and advice on what to make before senior year.Julie Sharpe

 Inevitably, you’re going to speak to some reviewers who you vehemently disagree with.
 Instead of starting a fruitless argument stay cool, nod, and then move onto your next reviewer.